vpenades/SharpGLTF/src/SharpGLTF.Toolkit/Geometry/readme.md

 #### Overview

-Creating meshes from scratch accessing directly with `SharpGLTF.Schema2` namespace API is quite complicated, since it implies creating Buffers, Accessors, Primitives and Meshes very carefully.
+Creating meshes from scratch accessing directly to `SharpGLTF.Schema2` namespace API is quite complicated, since it implies creating Buffers, Accessors, Primitives and Meshes very carefully.

-It's even more complicated if we want to optimize the meshes by arrange the vertices in an interleaved layour, or even allowing multiple meshes to share a Vertex and Index buffer.
+It's even more complicated if we want to optimize the meshes by arrange the vertices in an interleaved layout, or even allowing multiple meshes to share a Vertex and Index buffer.

-As an alternative to filling meshes directly into the glTF schema, SharpGLTF Toolkit provides a MeshBuilder class to simplify mesh creation.
+As an alternative to creating meshes directly into a glTF document, SharpGLTF Toolkit provides a MeshBuilder class to simplify mesh creation.

 #### Implementation

-The most useful class for mesh creation is `class MeshBuilder<TvP, TvM, TvS>`
+The most useful class for mesh creation is `MeshBuilder<TvP, TvM, TvS>`
 where:

 - TvP is a Position Vertex Fragment structure.